 Place Jacques-Cartier is also an entrance to the Old Port.
 Sitting on the Saint Lawrence River, the port dates back to the 1600s when it was a crucial trading station.
 The port’s facilities aren’t used by as many ships in the 21st century, but it’s a popular place to visit on land.

 The Old Port is most known for the fun activities available at the site.
-There’s obstacle courses, ziplines and even a ferris wheel, all of which provide fun and great views of the area to participants.
+There are obstacle courses, ziplines and even a Ferris wheel, all of which provide fun and great views of the area to participants.
 For those who want to explore the river there are boat tours and private rentals on offer.

 Place d’Armes is another public square and one of the central sites within Old Montreal.
 About a five-minute walk from Place Jacques-Cartier, Place d’Armes was a lumber and hay market before it was fully renovated in the 1830s.
 The square contains the Maisonneuve Monument, which celebrates Paul de Chomedey who founded Fort Ville-Marie (that later developed into Montreal).

 Place d’Armes has a number of notable historic buildings flanking the square.
 The most famous is the Notre-Dame Basilica, a massive building and one of the most visited churches on the entire continent.
 Millions of people check out the intricate design and grand stature of the basilica each year.